What does it mean to have a “good” online reputation?

 Entrepreneur, innovator, executive with experience building startups and managing $100M+ P&Ls at Fortune 500.
 2011-2013 at RingCentral.
 2010-2011 at Monster.
 2005-2010 at Yahoo.
 2000-2005 at UTStarcom, fastest growing company, pre-IPO startup to $2.9B revenue in 5 years.
 Today Co Founder and CEO at BirdEye.
 Find him on LinkedIn.

-With BirdEye, it’s easier than ever to get new authentic customer reviews, building trust that leads to more sales.
+How to get 5 stars on google – With BirdEye, it’s easier than ever to get new authentic customer reviews, building trust that leads to more sales.
 In today’s reputation economy, BirdEye provides the eyes, ears and algorithms necessary to create the five-star customer experiences that keep your business at the top.